 Meanwhile, parasites can be really tricky to eliminate and trying more direct protocols, including medications, may be necessary.
 Because no matter how good your diet, it won’t help eliminate a parasite.
 Addressing these is often essential to enjoy a return to full gut health.

 27. Knock back a green powder drink daily

 Hold your nose and drink as fast as you can.
 That’s the only way to stomach this fairly putrid, but amazingly healthy concoction.

-If you’re wondering what exactly is a green powder drink, this Amazing Grass product is a good example.
+If you’re wondering what exactly is a green powder drink, this green powder product is a good example.
 It is basically a concentrated powder made from a collection of blended plants, fruits and herbs.
 It often comes with added digestive enzymes, probiotics and vitamins too, making it some kind of uber Frankensupplement!
 (In a good way)

 I personally drink one every day – or sometimes every other day – because it is such a convenient way to sneak in a few extra servings of veg.
 One scoop added to a protein shake (kind of masks the flavor) or fresh vegetable juice is simple enough and the body can easily absorb the nutrients, which is very important when your gut is leaky and thus not absorbing nutrients optimally.

 To be honest though, this idea is far from essential when it comes to solving your leaky gut, especially if you are following the ideas above on what to eat and what to avoid.
 That’s why I see it as more of an insurance policy.
 And since good quality green powders can be expensive, definitely only consider this idea if you still have money leftover after buying L-Glutamine, digestive enzymes and probiotics.

 28. Consider eating smaller meals and matching food groups better